Chapter 12

 Dear Heavenly Father,

 We come before You in the Name of our Lord and Savior Jesus Christ.
-Father, please open our eyes and ears so we can truly hear and see what You are saying to us.
-Please open our hearts to receive and be obedient the truth of Your Word.
+Father, please open our eyes and ears so we can truly see and hear what You are saying to us.
+Please open our hearts to receive the truth of Your Word.
 In Jesus' Name we ask.

 Amen

-In the previous two studies we found that we are justified in God the Father's eyes through faith in His only begotten Son, Jesus Christ.
-To amplify this truth, the Holy Spirit also teaches us the reverse truth.
-Specifically, the Bible teaches us that there is no justification from the Law.
+In the previous two studies we found that we are justified in God the Father's eyes through faith in Him and His only begotten Son, Jesus Christ.
+To amplify upon this truth, the Holy Spirit also teaches us the reverse truth.
+Specifically, the Bible teaches us that we can never receive justification from trying to follow the Law.
 To see this let us read the Scriptures for this study,

 Galatians 3:10-14